 Symptoms of progesterone deficiency:

-Hormones testing can be diagnosed by a doctor, naturopath or by tests.
-There are a couple of test options.
-Tests range from charting your menstrual and basal body temperature, finding out the length of your luteal phase, or taking saliva or blood tests to find out your progesterone levels.
-The questionnaire above help to point out signs of progesterone deficiency while these tests help to confirm it.
+Hormone testing can be performed by a medical doctor, naturopathic doctor or by an at-home testing service.
+Testing options range from charting your menstrual cycle to determine the length of your luteal phase, to basal body temperature tracking during your luteal (consistently low BBT may indicate low progesterone production), to taking saliva or blood tests to find out your progesterone levels.
+The questionnaire above helps to point out signs of progesterone deficiency while these tests help to confirm it.

 Basil Body Temperature charting can help to determine the availability of progesterone in the luteal phase.
 You can learn more about BBT Charting here.
-There will be a slight rise in temperature after ovulation has occurred and progesterone has increased.
+There will be a slight, steady rise in temperature after ovulation has occurred and progesterone has increased.
+An irregular or consistently low BBT may indicate low progesterone and luteal phase defect.

 Length of luteal phase

 If the date of ovulation is fewer than 11 days before your period, this could suggest luteal phase defects.
-You can detect ovulation using BBT charting, ovulation detector strip tests.
+You can detect ovulation using BBT charting or by using ovulation detector strip tests.

 Saliva Hormonal Testing